SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

   	□ Assign the ticket to the correct processor automatically.
   	□ Add the email date/time automatically.
     □ Add the ticket number automatically.
-□  Update the status of the ticket when we respond.
+□  Update the ticket when we respond.
 	□ Update the Status field to Replied when an email is sent back.
 	□ Update the Status field to Completed when we send a "ticket is completed" email.
-	□ Update the Responder field with the name of who responded.
 ```